minvws/nl-covid19-notification-app-coordination/architecture/traffic-analysis-mitigation-with-decoys.md

 Genuine TEK uploads are a sequence of 2 calls from app to server:

 1. /register, to request a one-time password (labConfirmationID) and an accompanying confirmationKey and bucketId.
-Also, a validity period in seconds is returned by the server, which expires at 4:00 AM.
+Also, a validity period in seconds is returned by the server, (which typically expires at 4:00 AM).
 (An interval in seconds is used instead of a timestamp, since the device's clock might be skewed.)

 2. /postkeys, to submit the TEK keys.
 This call is made when the user presses the Upload button on the Upload screen.